6 Different Kinds Of Rubbing Alcohol and Their Uses – Chemistry Made Fun

 1) Medical Grade Alcohol – No Methanol

-Medical Grade Alcohol - No Methanol - No Foul Odor - Meets USP Specifications - Approved for Hand and Skin Application (32oz) (1 Bottle (32oz))
+Medical Grade Isopropyl Alcohol - No Methanol - No Foul Odor - Meets USP Specifications - Approved for Hand and Skin Application (32oz) (1 bottle (32oz))

 • Medical Grade Isopropyl Alcohol